iandennismiller/swandive/readme.md

     python setup.py install
     ```

-2. Next, log in to a fresh machine instance.
+2. Log in to a freshly configured EC2 machine instance, and determine its internal EC2 IP address.

     If you need a primer on launching an EC2 machine instance, check out the appendix.

+    First, we need to figure out our internet IP address is:

+    ```
+    ifconfig eth0
+    ```

+3. Edit `swandive.ini`

 # appendix